opengamedata/ogd-core/src/ogd/games/BLOOM/README.md

 ### **building_type_unlocked**

 When a new building type is unlocked in the build list.
-TODO : renamed this event

 #### Event Data